 Though we’ve made plenty of mistakes over the years we have learned much in the process.
 Our wisdom is this – the Value Exchange Dynamic is a wonderful and empowering experience, supporting a continually evolving relationship through work.
 This relationship is supported along the way with a peer to peer work system, this means there are no parents telling you what to do, all work is visible and if you want to engage you can seek to establish a value exchange to do so.
 It also requires mentorship – which covers these individual needs and wants:

 - ‘work mentor’ to help get a focus on what I want to achieve and to guide me on the work platform

 - ‘wellbeing mentor’ to ensure that my work-life balance is managed and when life inevitably impacts on my ability to work, to make the space I need to recover with community adaptation and support.

 Underpinning this Value Exchange Dynamic is a human centric culture of permission (that word again), experimentation and innovation (permission to fail), of working out loud.
 Wellbeing is key, as is real flexibility, accountability and responsibility for oneself (you own your Value Exchange).
-We emphasise having ‘phun’ as a counterbalance to an earnest desire to bring about some positive social impact.
+We ask everyone to follow our behaviour manifesto which emphasises having ‘phun’ as a counterbalance to an earnest desire to bring about some positive social impact.